abradley2/elm-i18next-gen/README.md

 ## Recommended Pattern

 It is recommended that you only run this codegen for a single default language.
-Part of the output includes a `defaultTranslations` export of the `I18Next.Translations` type.
+Part of the output includes a `defaultLanguage` export of the `I18Next.Translations` type.
 For all your translations that are not part of your default language, use `I18Next.translationsDecoder` as you normally would.

 ## Thanks